Team building in the classroom: Which tools really work – from elementary school to secondary education

 Wobbly Table

-The Wobble Table is an eye-catcher: Wooden elements are placed, moved, or removed in turns on a wobbly tabletop.
-The table must not tip over.
-Every action has consequences for everyone else – a vivid image of group dynamics.
+The Wobbly Table is an eye-catcher: Wooden elements are placed, moved, or removed in turns on a shaky tabletop.
+The board must not tip over.
+Every move affects everyone else – a vivid picture of group dynamics.

-The game is particularly well-suited as an opportunity for reflection: Who leads?
+The game is especially suitable as a reflection prompt: Who leads?
 Who waits?
 Who dares too much – and who too little?
-These questions naturally arise during the game.
+These questions naturally arise during gameplay.
 An unusually strong tool for secondary schools.

 Promotes communication, mindfulness & role reflection

-Strongly applicable as a metaphor for group balance
+Strongly usable as a metaphor for group balance

 ⚠️ Not suitable for children under 10 years